Bugs Life 2025

 On this page you will find names and contact details of some key staff at Beyond Limits.

-Managing Director, Doreen Kelly
+Non-Executive Director, Doreen Kelly

 Doreen is responsible for overseeing the day to day running of the organisation and she is also the Nominated Safeguarding Lead.